microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence/pspopt/readme.md

 6. Execute the script **query_store_plans.sql**.
 Look into the details of the results to see the query text is the same but slightly different with the option to use variants.
 But notice the query_hash is the same value.
 7. Execute the script **query_store_parent_query.sql** and observe this is the text of the query from the stored procedure without variant options.
 This is the text from the *parent plan*.
 8. Execute the script **query_store_dispatcher_plan.sql**.
 If you click on the dispatcher_plan value you will see a graphical plan operator called Multiple Plan.
+9. To find the parent stored procedure of the statements from variants execute the script **getsprocinqds.sql**.